 Go into your primary care provider if UTIs are frequent

 Let your primary care doctor know UTIs are happening often

 If you have recurrent UTIs, for example always getting UTIs with sex, you should talk to your primary care provider about prophylactic (preventive) antibiotics.
 Usually they will start you on a plan where you take 1 pill every time you can feel a UTI starting, so you can try to stop it before it becomes a full blown UTI.
 These preventive antibiotics have been shown to help people, especially those with more than 3-4 UTIs in a year.

 Your primary care doctor may also help refer you to a urinary tract specialist who can look into other causes of symptoms like a UTI like interstitial cystitis.

-Hematuria or blood in your urine can happen with your UTI, so a small amount of blood or pink urine is normal.
+Blood in your urine (hematuria) can happen with your UTI, so a small amount of blood or pink urine is common.
 If you are having more blood than that you should be seen in urgent care or the ER.
 After your UTI you should have your primary care doctor check to make sure there is no blood left in your urine, even after you feel better.
 The blood was probably caused by the UTI, and should go away after it is over.
 However, if there is still blood in your urine, even microscopic amounts, then you might need further testing to rule out things like bladder cancer or kidney stones.